Where does our water come from?

 Where do I take Household Hazardous Waste (HHW)?

-Waste Not accepts HHW for District residents every Tuesday and Thursday from 3:00 to 5:00 pm at 1220 Sweetwater, Incline Village.
+Waste Not accepts HHW for District residents at our Public Works site 1220 Sweetwater, Incline Village during our scheduled drop-off hours or an appointment can be made by calling (775)832-1284 48 hours in advance.
 This program accepts: acids, aerosols, batteries, fluorescent light bulbs, household cleaners, fertilizers, pesticides, flammable liquids, herbicides, poisons, solvents, gasoline, oil paints and stains.
-Latex paint is now also accepted.
+Latex paint is now accepted.
 Waste Not cannot accept HHW from commercial customers.
 Commercial customers may call a commercial hazardous waste disposal service.
 We will refuse potentially dangerous or unlawful substances.
-Please click here for current program details.
+Please contact us for current program details.

-Where can I take computers, electronics and televisions to be recycled?
+Where can I take computers and electronics to be recycled?

-Waste Not accepts electronic waste for District residents on Tuesdays and Thursdays between 3:00 pm and 5:00 pm.
-Items accepted include televisions, monitors, towers, laptops, accessories (including cables), office equipment, stereos, kitchen appliances, and most small appliances with cords or batteries.
-Most items are accepted at no charge.
-There is a $5 to $15 fee for television recycling.
+Waste Not accepts electronic waste for District residents.
+Items accepted include flat screen monitors, towers, laptops, accessories (including cables), stereos, and most small appliances with cords or batteries.

 What about those ‘hard to recycle” items?
 How do I get more information on recycling?